LucHermitte/lh-vim-lib/doc/Project.md

  * `lh#project#menu#remove()`

 These functions will execute the `lh#menu#...` equivalent functions from lh-vim-lib, in `g:lh#project#menu` context.
-This dictionary can be overriden in a `.vimrc` and contains by default: `{'name': '&Project.', 'priority': '50.'}`.
+This dictionary can be overridden in a `.vimrc` and it contains by default: `{'name': '&Project.', 'priority': '50.'}`.

 # 4. Design choices

 ## Regarding project file inventory
-I don't see any point in explicitly listing every files that belongs to project in order to have vim know them.
-IMO, they are best globbed.
+I don't see any point in explicitly listing every files that belongs to a project in order to have vim know them.
+IMO, they are best globed.
 The venerable known project.vim plugin already does the job.
 Personally I use a [local_vimrc](http://github.com/LucHermitte/local_vimrc) plugin.

 With this plugin, I just have to drop a `_vimrc_local.vim` file in a directory,